This Octoberfest Beer Cheese Soup recipe is hearty, smooth, smoky, and stout making it the best rich indulgence to help ring in the holiday season.

 - Line a plate with a paper towel and set aside.
 Heat a large Dutch oven or soup pot over medium heat, and add bacon.
 Fry until golden and crisp to your liking then remove to the paper towel-lined plate and reserve the drippings.

-- Add butter to the drippings followed by the onion, celery, carrots, and ¼ tsp salt.
+- Add butter to the drippings followed by the onion, celery, carrots, and ¼ teaspoon salt.
 Cook until the vegetables begin to soften.
 About 4-5 minutes.
 Stir in the garlic and cook for 1 minute more.

 - Sprinkle in the flour and whisk until well incorporated and the rawness has cooked out.
 About 1-2 minutes.
 Slowly pour in the beer, followed by the stock and cream, whisking constantly until the mixture smooths out and thickens.
 Heat until just bubbling then lower the heat and allow to simmer for 5 minutes, whisking often to ensure the bottom doesn’t scorch.